 This method isn’t so popular today as better products have been developed in place.
 The use of cocaine in medicine was popular in the 1880s as it found its value in eye surgery.
 Doctors valued the use of cocaine in medicine as it constricted the blood vessels and reduced blood flow.
 It was popular for its ability to reduce bleeding in the mouth, throat, and nasal cavities.

 It was even published in 1887 that the U.S. Surgeon General was recommending cocaine be used to treat depression.
 He claimed that there was no such thing as cocaine addiction.
 However, by 1914, the Harrison Narcotics Act labeled it an addictive drug that was to be under federal control.

 What Are the Signs and Symptoms of Cocaine Addiction?

 The first sign of addiction includes the craving for a substance and then the disregard of consequences that come with the use of that substance.
 Cocaine abuse can be easily overlooked, frequent use and dependence can be a sign of addiction.

 People use cocaine for a number of reasons, but some of those could be:

 - Misinformed about drug

 Cocaine addiction can affect anyone, but women tend to become more dependent on that lifestyle.
-Women are more susceptible to the harmful effects of cocaine and the grip it can take on one’s life.
+As a result, women are more susceptible to the harmful effects of cocaine and its grip on one’s life.